mirror/dd-wrt/src/router/python/Doc/using/windows.rst

 These will ensure that the files in a system-wide installation will not take precedence over the copy of the standard library bundled with your application.
 Otherwise, your users may experience problems using your application.
-Note that the first suggestion is the best, as the other may still be susceptible to non-standard paths in the registry and user site-packages.
+Note that the first suggestion is the best, as the others may still be susceptible to non-standard paths in the registry and user site-packages.

 .. versionchanged::